What is a Dependency CASA (Court Appointed Special Advocate)?

 What kind of cases are Dependency CASAs assigned to?

-CASAs are appointed to cases in which children are alleged to have been neglected, physically abused, sexually abused, and emotionally abused and/or if a parent or guardian is unable or unwilling to care for
+CASAs are appointed to cases in which children are alleged to have been neglected, physically abused, sexually abused, and emotionally abused and/or if a parent or guardian is unable or unwilling to care for the child.

 How does a CASA collect information about a case?